 Title I of Americans with Disabilities Act

 Title I, section 504 of the Rehabilitation Act of 1973, and IDEA are civil rights laws.
-Schools receiving federal funding are required to comply with Section 504 is designed to ensure that children with disabilities have similar access to education as their non-disabled peers, Federal law doesn’t require IEP teams to follow a specific process for developing IEP goals Privacy is extremely important to special needs families I think it is vital for parents’ voices to be heard both during IEP meetings and throughout the IEP process, I encourage parents who attend an IEP meeting feel free to take notes if you’d like.
+Schools receiving federal funding must comply with Section 504 to ensure that children with disabilities have equal access to education as their non-disabled peers.

 Arizona Child Legal Services from our Attorneys

 The most important federal laws for special education are the Individuals with Disabilities Education Act (IDEA) and Section 504 of the Rehabilitation Act.

 These federal laws require schools to provide a free appropriate public education (FAPE) to children with disabilities.
 I have assisted parents through IEP meetings, IEP goal development, and IED due process.

 I encourage all parents to become involved in their child’s education by attending IEP meetings or a Section 504 meeting if your school provides one.

 I provide special education representation and legal advice for children with disabilities from preschool through high school.